Samuel Montembeault is still one of the NHL’s worst goaltenders - Dose.ca

 And yesterday was another perfect summary of his start to the season: good saves here and there, but also some worrying sequences.
 On Ottawa's first goal, the Québécois goalie went the wrong way, sliding to his left while the puck stayed on his right.
 The result was an open cage and a headache-inducing goal.
 It's not an unstoppable shot, it's a reading error, pure and simple.

 This kind of sequence, when it happens once, you quickly move on.
-But when it's repeated week after week, it starts to create a buzz.
+But when it's repeated week after week, it starts to cause a stir.
 And in Montreal, we know how quickly patience runs out with a doubtful goalkeeper.

 The rest of his game wasn't disastrous, but he never seemed in complete control either.
 Dangerous puck returns, a little hesitation in his movements, and that little lack of confidence we've noticed since the start of the season.
 Fortunately, the forwards were up to the task again, otherwise we'd be talking about an entirely different result today.